ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 ###### 🔁 2nd iteration

-This second test consisted of uploading into the model the same dataset train as the first iterations, therefore the dataset of 1200 lines.
+This second test consisted of uploading into the model the same train dataset  as the first iterations, meaning the dataset of 1200 lines.

-the only element on which we tried to play in order to obtain a better precision was the Batch size.
+the only parameter on which we tried to play in order to obtain a better precision was the Batch size.
 Indeed, having reduced the size of the dataset by 75%, we said to ourselves that it was justifiable to reduce the size of the Batch as well.
 We therefore decided to run an iteration with a batch size reduced to 5.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ahusejn1/TeamApple_Big_Scale_Analytics/main/Documentation/2.1.png" width="230" height="150"//>